 - For vehicles equipped with the EVIC, refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features (System Setup)" in "Understanding Your Instrument Panel" for further information. - For vehicles not equipped with the EVIC, perform the following procedure: - 1.
 Press and hold the UNLOCK button on a programmed RKE transmitter for at least four seconds, but no longer than ten seconds.
-Then, press and hold the LOCK button while still holding the UNLOCK button. - 2.
-Release both buttons at the same time.
+Then, press and hold the LOCK button while still holding the UNLOCK button.

+2. Release both buttons at the same time.

-- 3. Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the OFF position and the key removed. - 4.
+- ing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the OFF position and the key removed. - 4.
 Repeat these steps if you want to return this feature to its previous setting.